 EDD Disability

-What Is EDD Disability?
+What is EDD disability?

 EDD disability refers to a disability insurance plan administered by the state of California’s Employment Development Department (EDD).
-Often simply called “Disability Insurance,” these plans are designed to offer partial wage replacement to California residents who find themselves unable to work due to a current disability.
+Often called Disability Insurance (DI), or California State Disability Insurance, the plans are designed to offer partial wage replacement to California residents who find themselves unable to work due to a current disability.

 For state-issued plan purposes, California defines a disability as a physical or mental condition that stops an employee from performing typical job duties.
-This can be caused by injury, illness, surgery (including elective and cosmetic procedures), pregnancy, or childbirth.
-In this way, disability insurance can act as a sort of paid maternity leave.

 It’s important to note that EDD disability plans don’t offer job protection.
 While this benefit may be obtained through other programs (such as the Family and Medical Leave Act), EDD disability insurance plans provide monetary compensation only.

-What Is State Disability Insurance (SDI)?
+What is State Disability Insurance (SDI)?

 Disability Insurance